Stop Inspections from Killing Deals!Daniel Dobbs2025-03-06T08:33:22-08:00

 However, what they find may or may not be a problem.
 The buyer will need to decide whether or not to investigate further to see if a real issue exists.

-3. The Report can be Overwhelming
+3. The Report Can Be Overwhelming

 Most inspectors use a pre-written template from a computer software program to generate an inspection report.
-The report contains many pages of information most reports include the inspector’s findings plus tips on the interior and exterior home maintenance and other topics related to homeownership.
+The report contains many pages of information.

-4. The Older the Home the More Issues
+4. The Older the Home, the More Issues

-Before the home inspection, remind the buyers that they are not purchasing a new home..
-Existing homes have some wear and tear on them, like high mileage on a car.
-Water in the crawl space, mold, fungus, broken window seals, and even radon gas can all be remediated.
+Before the home inspection, remind the buyers that they are not purchasing a new home.
+Existing homes have some wear and tear, like high mileage on a car.

-Don’t walk away if the issues found can be easily corrected either before or after the buyer closes on the property.
+Don’t walk away if the issues found can be easily corrected before or after the buyer closes on the property.

 5. Seek Outside Expert